 Step 5: Hang your panels.

 These curtains TOTALLY transformed our home.
-Once I completed the “wall-o’curtains” as I affectionately refer to it, I just kept on going!
-I started with the wall in our great room which connects to the kitchen and our main living space.
-Because you can even see it from the front hall when you walk in the house it really changed the whole living space!
-My husband was so excited (with the look and the huge “bang for your buck”) that he gladly ok’d additional windows.
-From there I headed to the dining room.
-And then the 2nd living room.
-I still have the guest bedroom and the master bedroom to go….so stay tuned!
+Once we completed the “wall-o’curtains” as we affectionately refer to it, we just kept on going.
+We started with the wall in the great room which connects to the kitchen and our main living space.
+Because you can even see it from the front hall when you walk in the house it really changed the whole living space.
+My husband was so excited (with the look and the huge bang for your buck) that he gladly ok’d additional windows.
+From there, we headed to the dining room.
+And then the second living room.
+We still have the guest bedroom, so stay tuned.

-Be sure to check out our other DIY projects and budget decorating tips for more easy and inexpensive ways to update your home!
-Links to these related posts are positioned at the bottom of this post.
+Be sure to check out our other DIY projects and budget decorating tips for more easy and inexpensive ways to update your home.
+Here are just a few reader favorites: